JDurkan/task_system/Readme.md

 A minimal set of tests are used to time the various implementations using tasks that are side effect only.

-This code has been inspired by prior work created by Sean Parent.
-Any derivitive code is included here subject to th eterms of the Boost Licence.
+This repository acknowledges the prior work of Sean Parent.